ist-dsi/kadmin/README.md

   # Kadmin will use as settings for scala-expect library those defined:
   # 1) Here, directly under the path kadmin (these have precedence over the next ones).
   # 2) On the same level as kadmin.
+  # IMPORTANT: if you set the log level of scala-expect to be info or higher the passwords of the principals will appear in the logs.
+  # be sure to set the log level to WARN in production.
 }
 ```